franciscoIt/Mysql-container-4-Doomies/README.md

-# Mysql_Docker_workflow --> # MySQL Docker Initialization Script
+# Mysql-container-4-Doomies

 ## Overview

+This little CLI tool automates the process of running a MySQL throught a Docker container, managing the main cases of use like:
+- Run a Mysql instance without interfere with the Mysql common ports .
+- Import and export databases.
+- Status option that retreive data for MysqlWorkbench or Tableplus.
+- Connect automatically to the Mysql CLI.
+- Clean all the data.
-This script automates the process of running a MySQL Docker container, connecting to it, and then stopping the container.
-It’s designed to be a simple and effective way to set up and interact with a MySQL database in a Docker environment without knowledge of Docker.
+It’s designed to be a FAST AND SIMPLE way to set up and interact with a MySQL database in a Docker environment without knowledge of Docker nor being familiar with the syntax.

 ## Features